 (2) Excluded Resources

 A person who is receiving SSI (called beneficiary) is allowed to have certain exempt assets, which are excluded from the $2,000.00 limit.
-These exempt assets are not counted in determining eligibility, and the beneficiary’s ownership of them will not jeopardize his or her SSI benefits.
+These exempt assets are not counted in determining eligibility, and the beneficiary’s ownership of them will not jeopardize his or her Government benefits.
 A person or Trust should not give the beneficiary the money to purchase exempt assets himself or herself – payments of money are always considered countable income.
 The following assets are exempt:

 - A home, including adjacent land, if the beneficiary lives in it or intends to return to it;